The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Methodology

-As further motivated in the Introduction, this semi-empirical approach calibrates the physically interesting $f_\star(M,z)$ relation from UVLF measurements, and this then allows predictions beyond the range in redshift, luminosity, and halo mass in which the model is calibrated.
-This is valuable for understanding the effects of feedback on galaxy formation, which are thought to shape $f_\star(M,z)$, and also for determining the properties of the sources of reionization and related topics.
+In practice, our semi-empirical approach assumes a parametric description for the average $f_\star(M,z)$ motivated by the nature of feedback effects on star formation.
+While allowing for some scatter in the relation our model calibrates the SFE from UVLF measurements.
+This model then allows predictions beyond the range in redshift, luminosity, and halo mass in which it is calibrated.
+This is valuable for understanding the effects of feedback on galaxy formation as well as for determining the properties of the sources of reionization and related topics.
 This section lays out the main ingredients of this methodology in more detail, including the halo mass function and accretion rate models (\S \ref{sec:hmf}), the connection between SFR, SFE, and UV luminosity (\S \ref{sec:sf_efficiency}), the conditional luminosity function approach to map between UV luminosity and halo mass (\S \ref{sec:clf}), and alternative models (\S \ref{sec:flat}).
 In addition, it is important to account for the attenuation of each galaxy's intrinsic UV luminosity by dust grains (\S \ref{sec:dust}).
 The final step in our methodology is to compare models with the UVLF data: here we use the Monte-Carlo Markov Chain (MCMC) technique to efficiently sample the posterior distribution across the multi-dimensional parameter space of interest (\S \ref{sec:mcmc}).